 The demo file is integrated with the smx Protosystem.
 It is enabled just like all other SMX module demos, as documented in the SMX Quick Start.
-For makefile builds, simply uncomment the macros swifi in pro.mak and swifidm in demodefs.mki.

 You also need to enable smxNS so you can transfer data through TCP/IP stack.
 A new virtual Ethernet device has been added to the smxNS to interface with the WiFi stack, so the networking data packet will be transferred from TCP/IP -> WiFi stack -> Ralink RT2573/RT2870 class driver -> USB Host stack -> WiFi Dongle or TCP/IP -> WiFi stack -> Ralink RT2860 chipset driver -> WiFi PCI card.